renaudjmathieu/MyApp/README.md

 Running the two parts of your application this way allows the CLI to serve your frontend's build output from a folder, and makes the APIs accessible to the running app.

-*See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) of the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) and the [Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/) website for more information.*
+*See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) of the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) and the [Static Web Apps CLI](https://azure.github.io/static-web-apps-cli/) web app for more information.*

 ### `npm run start`